 • Identify foods that are considered to be non-or low-acidogenic.

-• Soda consumption in the United States.
+• Discuss soda consumption in the United States.

-• The two types of sealant material.
+• Identify the two types of sealant material.

 • List the four commandments for successful sealant retention.